edwinb-ai/axioms/README.md

 When using for the **first time**, `install.sh` should be used to *bootstrap* everything.

-If one simply wants the configuration to be applied, `apply_configs.py` should be used.
+If one simply wants the configuration to be applied, the `tasks.py` file takes care of updating or installing everything in a modular fashion.

 ## Target platform